ibizaman/elmboard/README.md

 * The frontend Elm code is embedded in a small HTML file.
 This allows using CSS sheets.
 * CSS stylesheet is generated with elm-css.
 It also reloads on code change.
+* Generic Jenkins build plugin, used to create graphs in a dashboard.
+  Sends builds to a give coroutine.
+* Example dashboard connecting to http://localhost:8090 with username=api and password=api.

 ## TODO